mckinsey/vizro/vizro-core/docs/pages/user-guides/parameters.md

     [Nested]: ../../assets/user_guides/control/control5.png

-In the above example, the object passed to the function argument `color_discrete_map` is a dictionary which maps the different flower species to fixed colors (eg. `{"virginica":"blue"}`).
+In the above example, the object passed to the function argument `color_discrete_map` is a dictionary which maps the different flower species to fixed colors (such as `{"virginica":"blue"}`).
 In this case, only the value `blue` should be changed instead of the entire dictionary.
 This can be achieved by specifying a target as `scatter.color_discrete_map.virginica`.

 Note that in the above example, one parameter affects multiple targets.